What certification will I receive after completing the program?

 How much does the dental assistant program cost?

-The program registration fee for the 21-22 school year is $1350 and is due in full at the time of registration.
+The program registration fee is $1350 and is due in full at the time of registration.

 Are there any additional costs associated with the program?